papousek/spiderpig/docs/examples.md

 ## Configuration Only

-Image we have the following configuration stored in ``config.yaml``:
+Imagine we have the following configuration stored in ``config.yaml``:

 ```yaml
 who: world